Economy of Botswana: Private sector development and foreign investment

 The government considers private-sector participation as being critical to the success of the country's Tenth National Development Plan (2009–2016) and enhancing the role of research and development as being the most effective way to nurture entrepreneurship and private-sector growth.
 The government is considering additional policies to enhance competitiveness, including a new Foreign Direct Investment Strategy, Competition Policy, Privatisation Master Plan and National Export Development Strategy.

 Botswana is known to have vast coal deposits making it possibly one of the most coal-rich countries in the world.
 Large coal mines, massive coal-fired power plants, as well as a coals to liquid plant (through the Fischer–Tropsch process) to produce synthetic automotive fuel have been planned.

-With its proven record of good economic governance, Botswana was ranked as Africa's least corrupt country in the Corruption Perceptions Index in 2020, ahead of many European and Asian countries.
-The World Economic Forum rated Botswana as the third most economically competitive nation in Africa as of 2002.
+With its proven record of good economic governance, Botswana was ranked as Africa's third least corrupt country in the Corruption Perceptions Index in 2020, ahead of many European and Asian countries.
+The World Economic Forum rated Botswana as the third most economically competitive nation in Africa in 2002.
+However, Botswana is not a member of the WEF anymore.
 In 2001 Botswana was once again assigned "A" grade credit ratings by Moody's and Standard & Poor's.
 This ranks Botswana as by far the best credit risk in Africa and puts it on par with or above many countries in central Europe, East Asia, and Latin America.
+However, as of 2024, Botswana has been ranked BBB+ in S&P's rating, while being ranked A3 in Moody's grade credit rating.

 U.S. investment in Botswana remains at relatively low levels but continues to grow.
-Major U.S. corporations, such as Coca-Cola and H.J.
-Heinz, are present through direct investments, while others, such as Kentucky Fried Chicken, are present via franchise.
+Major U.S. corporations, such as Coca-Cola and Heinz, are present through direct investments, while others, such as KFC, are present via franchise.
 The sovereign credit ratings by Moody's and Standard & Poor's clearly indicate that, despite continued challenges such as small market size, landlocked location, and cumbersome bureaucratic processes, Botswana remains one of the best investment opportunities in the developing world.